The

 the land and keep cattle’.
 Also, Irish Priests run the risk

-informed on a possible priest stood to gain a handsome reward!
-One
+who informed on a possible priest stood to gain a handsome reward!

-He was recorded as ‘a zealous Protestant and famous priest catcher’.
+1686.
+He was recorded as ‘a zealous Protestant and famous

-He also had a great hatred for the Presbyterians who he described
+priest catcher’.
+He also had a great hatred for the Presbyterians

-as ‘those who swarm much more in that county than the Roman
+who he described as ‘those who swarm much more in that county

 A